LIoccoUMD/ETL-Analysis/README.md

 - `dataset-metadata.json`: Metadata for the datasets.

 ### Techniques Employed
-- **Mean Imputation**
+- **Mean Imputation**: Handling missing values by imputing the mean rating for each exercise level.
+- **Encoding Categorical Variables**
+- **K-Nearest Neighbor to predict safety scores**
+    - GridSearchCV to find the optimal number of neighbors
 - **Descriptive Analysis**: Summary statistics and visualizations to understand the distribution of exercise data.
 - **Clustering Analysis**: K-Means clustering to group exercises based on type, body part, difficulty level, and rating.
 - **Prescriptive analysis**: *WIP*

 ### Expected Outputs
 - Descriptive and prescriptive analysis/visualizations in clear, readable files
 - Summary statistics of the exercise dataset.
-- Visualization of exercises grouped into clusters according to difficulty and rating
+- Visualization of exercises grouped into clusters
+- Recommendations of exercises based on their difficulty.

 # Setup Instructions